Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 The CD's start out with the track that has given the title to this compilation; "the Voyage" by Subculture.

-Other tracks on the CD is "Take some time out" - Arnold Jarvis, "Let the music (use you)" - the
+Other tracks on the CD is "Take some time out" - Arnold Jarvis, "Let the music (use you)" -

-Paradise Garage and West End Records
+Larry Levan, Paradise Garage and

-classic; Loose Joints' "Is it all over my face"], "What you need" - Soft House Company,
+over my face"], "What you need" - Soft House Company, "Holdin' on" - Intense

-"Holdin' on" - Intense and one of Dave's own all time Top 20 tunes (see below) - "Alone" by
+and one of Dave's own all time Top 20 tunes (see below) - "Alone" by Don Carlos.

 In late 2004, the two Masters of Disco - Dimitri from Paris and